wy580477/Leech-AIO-APP-EX/docs/README_colab.md

  1. **Do not abuse service from Colab or your account could get banned.
 Deploy at your own risk.**
  2. Aria2 & qBittorrent download speed is limited to 5MB/s on default.
  3. It is not possible to configure a Rclone remote which requires web authentication through Rclone web UI in this app.
+You need to prepare rclone.conf file on other devices.

 [Overview](#Overview)